 In simple words Job analysis is a formal programme which examines the tasks, duties and responsibilities contained in an individual unit of work.

 The U.S. Department of Labor publishes The Occupational Outlook Handbook every two years.
 The handbook is a nationally recognized source of career information for hundreds of various jobs.
 Information subjects include required job training and education, earnings, expected job prospects, what workers do on the job, and working conditions.

 Job analysis is done by using two approaches one is work oriented approach and second one is employee oriented approach

 1. work oriented approach

 This approach focus on the actual task involved in a Job. this approach mainly concentrate on duties, functions and responsibilities involved in a job.

-Job of court manager at Courts (judiciary), task oriented approach of job analysis statement include
+Job of court manager in Courts (judiciary), task oriented approach of job analysis statement include

 The Court Manager shall function under the control and guidance of the Chief Justice in the High Court, and the District Judge in the respective district Courts.